alexander-koch/golem/Bytecode.md

 |---                  |---
 |STORE_FIELD X Y      | pops a value and stores it as field x, marks it as mutable if y is true
 |---                  |---
-|BEGIN_FUNC X Y       | creates a function with the name x and sets it to the current scope, y-parameters
+|PUSH_SCOPE X Y       | creates a function with the name x and sets it to the current scope, y-parameters
-|SCOPE_END            | pops a scope
+|POP_SCOPE            | pops the scope
 |---                  |---
 |JMPF X               | if top value is false, jump to x
 |JMP x                | jump to x